Practical guide

 Speech to Text Word: The Complete Guide (2026)

 Speech to text in Word is one of the most searched features for Microsoft Word users.
-Whether you want to dictate in Word to draft emails faster, write reports hands-free, or simply avoid typing, Word 365 does include a built-in dictation feature.
-But it has serious limitations: it transcribes word for word, requires you to say punctuation out loud, and produces text that needs heavy editing.
-This guide covers how to enable voice to text in Word, what the shortcut is, where it falls short, and what to use instead.
+Whether you want to dictate in Word to draft emails faster, write reports hands-free, or simply avoid typing, you have two free or near-free routes: Word 365's own Dictate button, and Windows Voice Typing (Win + H), which works inside Word with no subscription.
+Both now add punctuation on their own.
+The catch is that they transcribe word for word: hesitations, filler, and clumsy phrasing all stay in the text.
+This guide covers how to enable voice to text in Word, what the shortcut is, where the built-in tools are enough, and where an AI cleanup tool helps.

 How to dictate in Word